The Green Mile (novel): Plot

-Over time, Paul realizes that John possesses inexplicable healing abilities, which he uses to cure Paul's urinary tract infection and revive Mr. Jingles after Percy stomps on him.
+Over time, Paul realizes that John Coffey possesses inexplicable healing abilities through touch, which he uses to cure Paul's urinary tract infection and revive Mr. Jingles after Percy stomps on him.
 Simple-minded and shy, John is very empathic and sensitive to the thoughts and feelings of others around him.
 One night, the guards drug Wharton, then put a straitjacket on Percy and lock him in the padded restraint room so that they can smuggle John out of prison and take him to the home of Warden Hal Moores.
-Hal's wife Melinda has an inoperable brain tumor, which John cures.
-When they return to the Mile, John passes the "disease" from Melinda into Percy, causing him to go mad and shoot Wharton to death before falling into a catatonic state from which he never recovers.
+Hal's wife Melinda has an inoperable brain tumor, which John cures by drawing the disease out through his hands and into his body, causing him terrible pain.
+When they return to the Mile, John discharges the disease from Melinda into Percy, causing him to go mad and shoot Wharton to death before falling into a catatonic state from which he never recovers.
 Percy is then committed to Briar Ridge as a patient.

 Paul's long-simmering suspicions that John is innocent are proven right when he discovers that it was actually Wharton who raped and killed the two girls and that John was trying to revive them.
-Later, John tells Paul what he saw when Wharton grabbed his arm one time, how Wharton had coerced the sisters to be silent by threatening to kill one if the other made a noise, using their love for each other.
+Later, John tells Paul he had touched Wharton and saw how he coerced the sisters to be silent by threatening to kill one if the other made a noise, using their love for each other.
 Paul is unsure how to help John, but John tells him not to worry, as he is ready to die anyway, wanting to escape the cruelty of the world.
 John's execution is the last one in which Paul participates.

-As Paul approaches the conclusion of his written story, he offers it to his friend Elaine Connelly to read.
-After she finishes doing so, he introduces Mr. Jingles to her just before the mouse dies – it had been alive the past 64 years.
+As Paul approaches the conclusion of his written story, he offers it to his friend Elaine to read.
+After she finishes, he introduces Mr. Jingles to her just before the mouse dies – it had been alive the past 64 years.
 Paul explains that those healed by John gained an unnaturally long lifespan.
-Elaine dies shortly after.
+Elaine dies shortly after, never learning that, on the day of his wife's death, Paul saw the ghost of John Coffey.
 The novel ends with Paul all alone, now 104 years old, wondering how much longer he will live.